 2. Djoser’s Step Pyramid

 3. Dashur Pyramids

 4. Memphis Open-Air Museum

 The Giza Pyramids are listed as one of the 7 Wonders of the Ancient World, and they are visited by millions of tourists each year.
 They well and truly are the face of Ancient Civilization.
 The Giza is located at the outskirts of Cairo, and this is where you will find the Great Pyramids of Giza and The Great Sphinx.
 The three pyramids, for which the site is famous for, are those of Pharaoh Khufu; Pharaoh Kafre and Pharaoh Menkaure, with the pyramid of Khufu being the biggest and oldest.
-If you intend exploring the interior of Khufu’s pyramid, expect it to be very warm, and expect a long uphill climb if you wish to enter the pharaohs burial chamber which is located at the summit, be prepared for a uphill climb.
+If you intend exploring the interior of Khufu’s pyramid, expect it to be very warm.
+If you fancy a visit to the Pharaohs burial chamber located at the summit, be prepared for a uphill climb.
 If you've not visited the Pyramids, you've not been to Egypt.

 Attractions at Giza Complex: